Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: C**

-With `"use strict"`, you can make sure that you don't accidentally declare global variables.
+With `"use strict"`, you can make sure that you don\'t accidentally declare global variables.
 We never declared the variable `age`, and since we use `"use strict"`, it will throw a reference error.
-If we didn't use `"use strict"`, it would have worked, since the property `age` would have gotten added to the global object.
+If we didn\'t use `"use strict"`, it would have worked, since the property `age` would have gotten added to the global object.

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>